Tips how to find a good dentist

 if you (assume you) need one

-Although Healing Teeth Naturally recommends avoiding dentists wherever possible, some situations (such as when damaging dental work has already been done), require finding a dentist that helps you undo what other dentists have done.
-Before we begin - apologies are owed to those dentists who actually care.
-While they do exist (and some of them are frequently mentioned on this site), they clearly seem to be in the minority.
+Although Healing Teeth Naturally generally favours self-help measures over seeking dental treatment, some situations (such as when damaging dental work has already been done or hidden interference fields), may require finding a dentist that helps you undo, diagnose and/or remedy existing damage.
+Before we begin - apologies are owed to the many dentists who actually do helpful and excellent work.
+They certainly exist, and some of them are frequently mentioned on this site.

 Be aware that dentists sell oral surgery services

 First of all, dentists aren't physicians but surgeons.
 While the French language makes that quite clear ("chirurgien-dentiste"), the English, German and other languages hide that fact.
 A surgeon typically will not try to convince you of attempting to heal your "defective" organ yourself but will tell you you need his knife (here: drill) to get better.

 Dentists need and want to make money

 Fully equipping a dental practice (surgery) is expensive, and the investment made has to be earned back via income derived from the treatment of "patients" (you are called patient but in fact you are a client).